Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Base chuckled, and handed her the conditioner bottle, which she set to work soothing her itching chest and abdomen.
 "But… I mean, you let me know if I’m getting too personal, but did you grow up and become a Mother and that was it?
 How do you know this is your calling if you never tried anything else?"

 "Oh, I did."
 Ayma revealed.
-“I took a research position at a Clan Highmountain observatory when I was young.
+"I took a research position at a Clan Highmountain observatory when I was young.
 The same one that discovered Gorai, our first colony world.
-But… I met my first mate there, we had a healthy female cub together, and… I immediately knew that *this* was what I wanted to do.”
+But… I met my first mate there, we had a healthy female cub together, and… I immediately knew that *this* was what I wanted to do."

 Baseball didn’t respond, but he seemed to relax, smiled and nodded.